tomlurge/visionion/README.md

 These are enormous value spaces that - if they are not reduced - need to be at the root of a tree like structure, not at the leaves.
 Therefor we have to change perspective: we can't start from the perspective of servers and clients anymore, we have to start from the properties country and AS.

-Again there are differences: while there exist about 37.000 autonomous systems, there are less than 200 countries - which is still a lot, but also a lot less than AS.
+Again there are differences: while there exist about 37.000 autonomous systems, there are less than 200 countries - which is still a lot, but manageable.
 We already have very interesting data about clients per country, which makes it mandatory to come up with a decent schema that can handle all countries.
 The solution is an array on country:value objects, each populated by a rather complex result object, like so:

 ```
 	41	countries 					array of objects